hellerve/invoicing/README.md

 # invoices

-The code for an invoicing system built on LaTex, Pandoc, Mustache, and YAML.
+The code for an invoicing system built on LaTeX, Pandoc, Mustache, and YAML.
 It is very similar to the one I use—except that my offers and invoices are usually in German and these are half-hearted translations.
 Don’t use the text for anything real, I haven’t checked it.
 This is for educational